-- (9) There are specific issues regarding the eligibility of certain instruments as hedging instruments and hedged items, as listed by EFRAG.
+- (10) There are specific issues regarding the eligibility of certain instruments as hedging instruments and hedged items.
 We believe that these can be categorised as concerns of where the proposals in the ED might not be following the proposed intention of the new hedge accounting that it should be more closely aligned with risk management activities.
-We comment on these specific issues separately and in detail in our response to the specific questions of the ED and they refer to the following areas: - The non-eligibility of investments in equity instruments at fair value through Other Comprehensive Income (Question 1); - The non-eligibility of net written options for hedge accounting (Question 1);

-• The issue of the sub-LIBOR is critical, in particular as the eligibility of a benchmark component in hedging a debt instrument with a negative indexation could address the current carve-out problem (as detailed in Question 4).
+We comment on these specific issues separately and in detail in our response to the specific questions of the ED and they refer to the following areas: - The non-eligibility of investments in equity instruments at fair value through Other Comprehensive Income (Question 1); - The non-eligibility of net written options for hedge accounting (Question 1); - The issue of the sub-LIBOR is critical, in particular as the eligibility of a benchmark component in hedging a debt instrument with a negative indexation could address the current carve-out problem (as detailed in Question 4).

-Our responses to the questions in the Invitation to comment of the ED as well as to additional questions to constituents posed by EFRAG are included as an Appendix to this letter.
+Our responses to the questions in the Invitation to comment section of ED are contained in the Appendix to this letter.